 Khosi: South Africa’s forestry sector, in fact, forestry globally, is often falsely perceived as a “male-only” profession that is closed to women.
 This is a myth we are determined to dispel!
 Yes, there are still far more men than women in our industry, but long-gone are the days where only men with big beards need apply for forestry roles.
 We now see women represented in roles across the sector and along its value chain, from machine operators involved in harvesting and silviculture, to lead researchers, CEOs and CFOs – there are no ‘gender glass-ceilings’, so to speak.
 As a Sector, it is time we address these negative gender stereotypes as they are harming our industry, putting women off applying for roles or even considering the sector as a potential career path.
 As an industry, we have big plans for forestry over the next decade, these can only be achieved if we attract the brightest minds and the most dedicated workforce and to do this, we need to appeal to both male and female candidates.

-The Women In Forestry initiative was sparked by a campaign run by Forestry South Africa on their website, as part of the Sector’s Women’s Month celebrations in 2019.
+The Women In Forestry initiative was sparked by a campaign run by Forestry South Africa (FSA) on their website, as part of the Sector’s Women’s Month celebrations in 2019.
 The campaign provided a platform for women working within the industry to have a voice, to showcase the roles and responsibilities they have within the sector and to act as role models for other women both in the industry and looking to join it.
-This year, FSA followed it up by challenging women to send in video profiles where they not only discussed their roles but also their greatest accomplishments and aspirations.
+In 2020, FSA followed it up by challenging women to send in video profiles where they not only discussed their roles but also their greatest accomplishments and aspirations.
 The campaign created a great deal of interest, illustrating the need for a platform to promote the incredible women we have working within the Sector.
 At the same time, I was fielding questions from a formidable woman in the Sector, Mama Busi Mnguni, a representative on FSA’s Small-Grower Group.
 She had also noted the need for a platform to promote the women in the Sector, specifically those in a rural setting.
 So, the idea was born – we needed to provide a platform that would promote the women in forestry.